jaegertracing/documentation/content/docs/next-release/operator.md

 The `streaming` strategy is designed to augment the `production` strategy by providing a streaming capability that effectively sits between the collector and the backend storage (Cassandra or Elasticsearch).
 This provides the benefit of reducing the pressure on the backend storage, under high load situations, and enables other trace post-processing capabilities to tap into the real time span data directly from the streaming platform (Kafka).

-The collector can be configured to autoscale on demand, as described in the "Production strategy" section.
+**jaeger-collector** can be configured to autoscale on demand, as described in the "Production strategy" section.

 **jaeger-ingester** can also be configured to autoscale on demand.
 By default, when no value for `.Spec.Ingester.Replicas` is provided, the Jaeger Operator will create a Horizontal Pod Autoscaler (HPA) configuration for **jaeger-ingester**.
 We recommend setting an explicit value for `.Spec.Ingester.MaxReplicas`, along with a reasonable value for the resources that **jaeger-ingester**'s pod is expected to consume.
 When no `.Spec.Ingester.MaxReplicas` is set, the operator will set `100` as its value.
 Read more about HPA on [Kubernetes' website](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
 The feature can be explicitly disabled by setting `.Spec.Ingester.Autoscale` to `false`.
 Here's an example, setting **jaeger-ingester**'s limits as well as the maximum number of replicas: